particle-iot/docs/src/content/hardware/migration-guides/b-series-electron-migration-guide.md

 ### Analog input (ADC)

-The B Series SoM does not have an many ADC ports as the Electron.
+The B-Series SoM does not have an many ADC ports as the Electron.
 You can add additional ADC ports using a SPI or I2C ADC.

 {{!-- BEGIN do not edit content below, it is automatically generated 090c9e42-91dc-4531-8c51-3ed6e4b8ade0 --}}